hemant2725/Project-Mathura/README.md

 TypeScript – Type-safe and scalable frontend code JavaScript (ES6+) – Modern language features and async workflows

+# Project Objective
+The goal of Project Mathura is to demonstrate how modern web technologies can be used to digitally preserve and present cultural heritage in an engaging and interactive format.

+# Use Cases
+Cultural & heritage websites
+Educational storytelling platforms
+Tourism promotion websites
+Frontend portfolio projects

 # Getting Started
 Follow these steps to run the project locally: